 Refinery of the Future: The Next Level in Digital Transformation

 Modernizing business with advanced Industrial IoT (IIoT) can deliver improved process analytics, up-time, customer satisfaction, and worker safety.
-During a past podcast, Rob Schaeffer, HPE Vice President of Channel Sales U.S., and CBT’s Jason Mendenhall and Stan Galanski talked about the next level in Digital Transformation and how they were bringing the Refinery of the Future to life.
+During a past podcast, Rob Schaeffer, HPE Vice President of Channel Sales U.S., and CBT’s Jason Mendenhall and Stan Galanski talked about the next level in Digital Transformation and how they were bringing Texmark and the Refinery of the Future to life.
 They discussed the digital transformation challenges Texmark faced within their industry and how they experienced immediate benefits as the Refinery of the Future was being implemented.

 The work being done with Texmark was equally interesting and challenging.
 The goal was to bring together a group of industry-leading partners to integrate advanced IIoT technologies into a live chemical production environment.
 Because this project was one of the first of its kind, Texmark agreed that their facility would serve as a testbed and an example of the possibilities of implementing IIoT in the real world.

 The brave new world is where the Edge and the previous infrastructure meet.
 In probably 10-20 years, it’s one of the most exciting things seen in tech.
 It’s actually helping customers in real-time, improving their profits and their safety.
 It is the next level in Digital Transformation.

 With this new world, there’s a lot of uncertainty, and it’s important to make significant headway into delivering meaningful results, both on the business side, leveraging technology, but also in cost management.

 The Evolution of IoT

 IoT and IIoT have evolved beyond the feel-good buzz words that everyone knows.
 The core use case of Industrial IoT is the idea of asset intelligence.
 The big question from customers is, how do we get more intelligence out of the things that are not inside our building, but critical to our business?